In This Article

 Renter friendly ✅

 Adopt the habit of lowering the temperature on your thermostat while away from home.
 Lowering the temp by 7° – 10°F for 8 hours a day from its regular setting will reduce your monthly utility bill and use less energy.
-And remember, you don’t have to rely only on your thermostat to stay comfortable.
-Make the most of natural shade and sun.
-If it’s hot outside, pull down your blinds to block out the sun.
-And when it’s chilly, use that sunshine to warm up your home.
+Think outside of your thermostat, too.
+For example, shades and curtains can make a big difference with letting in or blocking out the sun’s heat.

 Renter friendly ✅